Zir'in: Etymology

 Derived from a common Canaanite root meaning to "sow", Yizre'el translates in Hebrew as "God give seed" and its Arabic name "Zir'in" has a similar connotation.

 The Crusaders referred to it as "le Petit Gerin" or "the Little Jenin" to distinguish it from Jenin, which they called "le Grand Gerin".
 In Latin literature of the time it was called "Gezrael", "Iezrael", "Parvum Gerinum" or "Zarain".

 History

 Bronze and Iron Ages

-Zir'in is identified with the Canaanite town of Yizre'el mentioned in the Bible.
+Zir'in is identified with the Canaanite and Israelite town of Yizre'el (or Jezreel) mentioned in the Bible, when it was a major royal fortress of the Kingdom of Israel.
+The site has been extensively excavated by various archaeologists, including Norma Franklin.

 Crusader period

 A vaulted building and other structures remain from a castle that belonged to the Templars by the 1180s.
 During the Battle of al-Fule, Saladin has sent skirmishers to raid then Crusader-held Zir'in in October 1183.
 In September 1184, Saladin and his Ayyubid forces passed through the village on their way to Nablus.

 Mamluk period

 After the Mamluks took control of the area in the late 13th century, the Mamluk sultan Zahir Baybars defeated the Mongols in the Battle of Ain Jalut in 1260, at a site just west of Zir'in.
 After the battle, Baybars ordered the renovation of the village mosque.
 During the Mamluk period the village was one of the stops on the postal route between Jenin and Irbid.